m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

     - through modern ML methods, but the reliability and performance shall be improve to achieve human level capability
       - more **training data** is one of key of improvements, but it's very challenging to label all the datas
   - Sensor uncertainty
-    - visibility, **GPS**, **LiDAR** measurement corrupted
+    - visibility, noisy data, **GPS** & **LiDAR** measurement corrupted.
+    - *[OWN] Every subsystem that relies on these sensors must take uncertain measurements into account.
+This is why it is absolutely crucial to design subsystems that can accommodate sensor uncertainty and corrupted measurements in every perception task.*
-  - Occlusion, reflection on cameras
+  - Occlusion, reflection on cameras and LiDAR data.
+   - *[OWN] Can confuse perception methods with ambiguous information that is challenging to resolve into accurate estimates of object locations.*
-  - Illumination, lens flare
+  - Illumination, lens flare, GPS outages & tunnels, which may make some data unusable.
-  - Weather, precipitation (can correlate input data)
+   - *[OWN] As such, perception methods require multiple redundant sources of information.*
+  - Weather, precipitation (can adversely affect the quality of input data), as such, it is crucial to have some sensors that are immune to weather effects, e.g. radar.

 #### Lesson 2 Supplementary Reading: Requirements for Perception